Lameisha/Clinic-management-system/README.md

 ## Features

-## Note: Registering a new file won't be stored in Java code but file number will increment.
+## Note: Registering a new file will increment the total count but won't save data inside the Java code.

 - Patient registration with simple GUI user interface.
 - Requires an existing patient_id to continue.